lkwq007/stablediffusion-infinity/readme.md

 Pull requests are welcome for better UI control, ideas to achieve better results, or any other improvements.

 Update: the project supports [glid-3-xl-stable](https://github.com/Jack000/glid-3-xl-stable) as inpainting/outpainting model.
+Note that you have to restart the `app.py` to change model.

 ## Setup environment
 setup with `environment.yml`